Fast-64/fast64/fast64_internal/z64/README.md

 ### Actors
 To add an actor you need to create a new empty object in Blender, the shape doesn't matter.
-When the empty object is created you can set the ``Actor`` object type in the ``Object Properties`` panel.
+When the empty object is created you can set the `Actor` object type in the `Object Properties` panel.

 To add actors to a scene, create a new Empty and parent it to a Room, otherwise they will not be exported in the room C code.
-Then in the Object Properties panel select ``Actor`` as the Object Type.
-Use the ``Select Actor ID`` button to choose an actor, and then set the Actor Parameter value as desired (see the list of Actor Parameters below).
+Then in the Object Properties panel select `Actor` as the Object Type.
+Use the `Select Actor ID` button to choose an actor, and then set the Actor Parameter value as desired (see the list of Actor Parameters below).

 Finally, every actors you are using needs their assets.
 In OoT they're called "Objects", if an actor is missing an object the code will not spawn the actor.
 To do this select the Room that your actor is parented to, select the "Objects" tab in its Object Properties window, and click "Add Item".

 Then "Search Object ID" to find the actor object you need.
 For example, if adding a Deku Baba actor (EN_DEKUBABA) you need to add the "Dekubaba" object to the Room's object dependencies.
 Note that the object list must not contain more than 15 items.

 #### Actor Parameters
 Actor parameters can be found at https://wiki.cloudmodding.com/oot/Actor_List_(Variables).
 This documentation is NOT 100% accurate, you can get more informations with the OoT Decomp.
-Look for ``rot.z`` and ``params`` in the actor you want, some actors may use ``rot.x`` and ``rot.y``.
+Look for `rot.z` and `params` in the actor you want, some actors may use `rot.x` and `rot.y`.

 ### Exits
-The debug menu scene select can be found at ``SceneSelectEntry sScenes[]`` in ``src/overlays/gamestates/ovl_select/z_select.c``.
+The entrance table can be found in `tables/entrance_table.h`.
+For MM search `EntranceSceneId` in `include/z64scene.h`.
-The last field of a ``SceneSelectEntry`` is the index into ``gEntranceTable`` (found in ``src/code/z_scene_table.c``).
 All exits are basically an index into this table.
 Due to the way it works it makes it difficult to add/remove entries without breaking everything.
 For now the user will have to manually manage this table.
 For more info check out https://wiki.cloudmodding.com/oot/Entrance_Table.

 ### Scene Draw Configuration And Dynamic Material Properties
-The scene object has a property called ``Draw Config``.
-This is an index into ``sSceneDrawHandlers`` in ``src/code/z_scene_table.c``.
+The scene object has a property called `Draw Config`.
+This is an index into `sSceneDrawHandlers` in `src/code/z_scene_table.c`.
-Each function in this table will load certain Gfx commands such as scrolling textures or setting color registers into the beginning of a RAM segment using ``gsSPSegment()``.
+Each function in this table will load certain Gfx commands such as scrolling textures or setting color registers into the beginning of a RAM segment using `gsSPSegment()`.
 In Blender, in the material properties window you can choose which commands are called at the beginning of the material drawing.
 For example, to get animated water you need to use segment 9 with the draw config 19 (0x13).

 ![](/images/oot_dynamic_material.png)

 Note that there are different segments loaded between the OPA (opaque) and XLU (transparent) draw layers.
-Additionally, for functions like ``Gfx_TexScroll()``, the x,y inputs are pre-shifted by <<2.
+Additionally, for functions like `Gfx_TexScroll()`, the x,y inputs are pre-shifted by <<2.
 For example, a % 128 means a repeat of the texture every 32 pixels.

+## Animated Materials

+On Majora's Mask the draw config system changed.
+Now you only have a few configs available.
+To use animated materials, you need to change the draw config to "material animated" and add an empty object with the type "Animated Materials".

+The "Animated Materials List" element represents one `AnimatedMaterial` array.
+You can set the header index at this level.
+Then you can add elements in the first sub-list ("Animated Materials ([item count])").
+You need to select the segment number corresponding to the one your material is using, for instance for a water-like material, if you pick segment 0x0A/10 in the dynamic material properties, you'll need to choose 10 for the "Segment Number" value (and choose "Draw Two Texture Scroll" for the draw handler type).

+Each Draw Handler Type requires elements in a list of the current "Animated Materials" item:
+- For texture scroll types, each element represent one texture scroll.
+This means for "Draw Two Texture Scroll" you will need two entries here.
+To create a water effect, you need to set two segments and add two items, one for each segment, with two "tex scroll" elements for each items.
+The width and height must match the width and height of the texture you picked on the material.
+- For "color" types, you need to set the total frame count and add keyframes.
+Each keyframe requires a primitive color and an environment color (and the "LOD Fraction").
+This is also where you set the frame where this entry starts, this value must not exceed the total frame count.
+- For "cycle" types, it's very similar to color types, except you need to choose a texture symbol instead of a color.
+Note: this is a GIF-like system.

+You can choose between exporting with the scene or exporting with an actor with the "Export To" enum.
+(Default: "Scene")

 ### Collision
 Collision properties are found underneath the material properties.
 Water boxes and collision properties will have references the properties "Camera", "Lighting", and "Exit", which reference the indices of the scene cameras, scene light list, and scene exit list respectively.
 If you want separate visual/collision geometry, you can set per mesh object "Ignore Collision" or "Ignore Render" in object inspector window.